amirreza-akbari/Store-Project/README.md

-# 🏥 Hospital Emergency System - ERD
+# 🏥 Hospital Emergency System - ER

-This project represents the **Entity Relationship Diagram (ERD)** of a Hospital Emergency System.
+This project represents the **Entity Relationship Diagram (ER)** of a Hospital Emergency System.
 It includes entities such as Patients, Emergency Records, Ambulances, Receptionists, Contacts, and Educational data.

-## 📌 Diagram (ERD)
+## 📌 Diagram (ER)

 ```mermaid
 erDiagram